uptake/pkgnet/cran-comments.md

 In short, one warning building the vignettes on windows.

-### Resubmission on March 30th, 2020
+### Resubmission on April 1st, 2020

-This is a second submission.
-While I could not reproduce the sole warning in the vignette from the CRAN windows server on either my windows setup or the rocker/r-devel linux image, I added some code that I believe may address the issue.
+This is a second submission for version 0.4.1 of pkgnet.
+It corrects an error in vignettte build on CRAN windows r-devel server in the original submission.
+This build has passed both rocker/r-devel linux tests as well as those on https://win-builder.r-project.org/.

 As always, issues are tracked and source code is maintained at https://github.com/uptake/pkgnet.
 This is a patch release that includes a number of bug fixes and minor backwards compatible changes.
 Please see `NEWS.md` for details.